dmdmdm/ArbNum/README.md

 # ArbNum
-A simple arbitrary precision library and interactive terminal program
+A simple arbitrary precision library and interactive terminal program.

-I tired to do arbitrary signed integer precision a simple as possible.
+I tired to do arbitrary signed integer precision as clearly as possible.
 No crazy optimizations but somewhat performant.
 The code is intended to be readable.

 ![Demo](arbnum_demo.gif)